 Teacher in Charge: Mr M. Soltero

-Art History is an English rich subject exploring modern and contemporary art and culture, examining the major art periods from 1960‘s through to the present time.
+Art History is an English rich subject exploring modern and contemporary art and culture, examining the major art periods and ideas from 1960's through to the present time.

 In this course:

-- Students produce 2 transactional writing submissions in the semester (i.e. not essays as such).
-There is help for those who struggle with writing.
+• Students produce 2 written submissions during the year in the form of transactional writing (i.e. these are not essays as such).
+Help is available for those who struggle with writing.

-- In class students watch videos, discuss art and culture, read articles and research from both visual and written texts to support our own opinions.
+• In class students watch videos, discuss art and culture, read articles and research using both visual and written texts to support opinions.